Sep 23, 2021

 jump toRECIPE

-More About This Recipe
+More About Shrimp Toasts

 The origins of the toasts have been traced back to Guangzhou, China, northwest of Hong Kong.
 Because of its use of white bread it is an Anglo-Cantonese dish and has since, like similar dishes such as crab rangoon, become a popular dish to serve as an appetizer.
-One of my favorite iterations of the crispy fried toasts is from Nightshade in Los Angeles where they serve it with a creamy cantonese curry broth topped with fried herbs.
+One of my favorite iterations of the crispy fried toasts is from the now closed Nightshade in Los Angeles where they serve it with a creamy cantonese curry broth topped with fried herbs.
 At Night + Market Sahm in Venice, CA it’s served as a drinking snack with a Thai twist.

 Key Ingredients in This Recipe